kevinyee1993/flex-project/README.md

 * Built scrapers for yelp, opentable, eventbrite, and hotels

 ### Day 1
 * Stand-up marketing homepage, start working on survey interface.
-YIHWAN
-* begin relating mock data we will be receiving from survey to activities in database WINSTON
+* begin relating mock data we will be receiving from survey to activities in database
-* Set up database to store JSON obtained from scrapers KEVIN
+* Set up database to store JSON obtained from scrapers

 ### Day 2
-* Finish survey interface, ensure smooth transitions and that user responses are saved within a single session. -  YIHWAN
+* Finish survey interface, ensure smooth transitions and that user responses are saved within a single session.
-* Customize scrapers to get info periodically to keep app updated - KEVIN
+* Customize scrapers to get info periodically to keep app updated
-* Work on AI - WINSTON
+* Work on AI

 ### Day 3
 * Depending on progress with AI, can either continue with that route or manually filter results based on user preference
-    * manually filter results - KEVIN/YIHWAN
-    * continue working on AI - WINSTON
 * Should have the basic skeleton of the app set up

 ### Day 4
-* Integrate/polish up the app and its basic functionality - TEAM
+* Integrate/polish up the app and its basic functionality
 * Will have to discuss with team but can start working on bonus features:
-    * Incorporate a schedule for the user to follow - TEAM
+    * Incorporate a schedule for the user to follow
-    * Add more cities and provide search functionality - will need to update scrapers for this to handle more cities - KEVIN
+    * Add more cities and provide search functionality - will need to update scrapers for this to handle more cities
 ### Day 5
-* Work on bonus features decided upon - TBD
+* Work on bonus features decided upon
 ### Day 6
-* Work on bonus features decided upon - TBD
+* Work on bonus features decided upon
 [Data Sources](
 https://docs.google.com/spreadsheets/d/1tbsrEgkJfH-mGZId1uzCcbQmYgWsQ8J1lkDp9jU8qR4/edit#gid=0)